Giving Good Instructions

 Constraints:- Don't change the existing task data structure- Keep the existing click-to-edit functionality working

 Expected: When I grab a task by its handle and drag it above orbelow other tasks, the list reorders smoothly.
-The new orderpersists when I refresh the page.This prompt gives the AI everything it needs to succeed on the first try.
+The new orderpersists when I refresh the page.AI builds it.
+You test it.
+Two issues:

 Iteration: the real skill

-Be specific about what’s wrong
+Be specific about what is wrong

 Bad: “This doesn’t look right.”
 Good: “The cards are too close together — add 16px gap.
 And the text color is too dark to read on the background.”